mongodb/mongo-meta-driver/features/topology/REPORT.rst

 and topology categories including stand-alone server, replica set, and sharded cluster.

-Testing beyond this requires a mixed server-version replica-set topology that is not available via mongo-orchestration.
+Testing beyond this requires a mixed server-version replica-set topology that is not available via Mongo Orchestration.

 mongos Load Balancing